State AG sues student loan company, alleging unfair and deceptive practices

 - Why are home prices so high?
 Seattle has 2nd-lowest rate of homes for sale in U.S.

+“In order to generate profits,” Ferguson wrote in the lawsuit, “Sallie Mae made the conscious decision to trap numerous subprime borrowers in student debt they would never escape.”

+The lawsuit, which was filed after interviews with Navient executives, is partially redacted to protect what Navient claims are trade secrets.

-It alleges that the company loosened its credit standards to give loans to students who could not afford them and lent money to students attending for-profit schools with graduation rates below 50 percent.
+It alleges the company loosened its credit standards to give loans to students who could not afford them and lent money to students attending for-profit schools with graduation rates below 50 percent.

 According to the lawsuit, Sallie Mae’s former CEO allegedly summed up its standards in a 2007 internal meeting as: “If the borrower can create condensation on a mirror, they need to get a loan this year.”